ReactFinland/future-frontend-site/content/for-speakers.md

 We can also do physical setup for you in case you need chairs etc. on the stage.
 For any physical setup, let us know beforehand.

-## Speakers' dinner - xx.x xx:xx-xx:xx at a mystery location (Address goes here)
+## Speakers' dinner - 7.6 18:00-21:00 at a mystery location (Address goes here)

-Description will go here once details are clear.

-## Afterparty - xx.x xx:xx-xx:xx at a mystery location (Address goes here)

 Description will go here once details are clear.